West Siberian taiga

-The West Siberian taiga ecoregion (WWF ID: PA0611) covers the West Siberian Plain in Russia, from the Ural mountains in the west to the Yenisei River in the east, and roughly from 56° N to 66° N latitude.
+The West Siberian taiga ecoregion (WWF ID: PA0611) covers the West Siberian Plain in Russia, from the Ural Mountains in the west to the Yenisei River in the east, and roughly from 56° N to 66° N latitude.
 It is a vast, flat lowland region of boreal forests (taiga), and wetlands (40% of the region is swamps and bogs), covering an area about 1,800 km west–east, by 1,000 km north–south.

 Also known as the Siberian Lowlands, the region is a large sink for atmospheric carbon dioxide, both in the forests and boggy peatlands.
 It is also a source of methane gas.
 The peatlands of Western Siberia are the most extensive in the world, covering an area the size of Texas.

 Location and description

 The ecoregion is centered on the West Siberian Plain, a flat lowland that only ranges from 100 meters to 300 meters above sea level.
 The western edge of the region is the Urals mountains, and the western half of the region is dominated by the Ob River and its main tributary the Irtysh River.
 The eastern boundary is traditionally held to the just west of the Yenisei River, which runs south to north, beyond which is the East Siberian taiga ecoregion, which is colder and more rugged in terrain.
-The southern edge of the region lies north of the belt of temperate forests and forest-steppe that runs along the Trans-Siberian railway.
+The southern edge of the region lies north of the belt of temperate forests and forest-steppe that runs along the Trans-Siberian Railway.

 Because the West Siberian ecoregion is thus outside of the normal agricultural and developed strip of southern Russia, it is sparsely populated, although the city of Yekaterinburg is at the extreme southwest corner of the region.
-The city of Surgut is the largest city in the interior (with just over 300,000 inhabitants).
+The city of Surgut is the largest city in the interior (with an estimated 450,000 inhabitants).
 To the north is the tundra of the Yamal-Gydan tundra ecoregion (covering the Ob River estuary and related peninsulas).

 To the north is the tundra, with a tree line transition zone that is about 100 km of gradually thinning tree cover.
-To the south is the forest-steppe and steppe belt supports most of the population and agriculture of Siberia, and that runs along the northern edge of the Altai mountains.
+To the south is the forest-steppe and steppe belt supports most of the population and agriculture of Siberia, and that runs along the northern edge of the Altai Mountains.
 The region is in the Palearctic realm (Euro-Siberian region), with a (Dfb) climate.
 It covers 1670283 km2.